OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * Conformance for MVCR requires a minimum of: contact information, proportional linking, and minimum viable purpose specification

 ## 3.3 Explicit Consent
+* The more explicit the consent record and receipt the more machine readable it becomes.
-* All Core Fields are required, some
+* All Core Fields are required,
 * All the requirements of the previous + plus additional fields for the receipt to be usable for scale and compliance

+FIELD CONFORMANCE: EXPLICIT MVCR
+- MUST - Core Purpose, Link to PP, Proportional Contact, Date & Time, Sensitive Y/N, Sharing Y/N,
+- SHOULD -
+- OPTIONAL -
+- MAY -
+-
 ## 3.4 Legal compliance UK (example of compliance requirements)
-* Compliance Mapping Table
+### Compliance Mapping Table
 * - Sensitive Data - Jurisdiction - Regulations - Notice Requirements - Link to describing how these notice requirements are met (can be third party icon), List of Scopes technically required to make compliant, (i.e UMA)
-*

 * All previous requirements + explicit references to requirements and its satisfaction (presented as a X (or UK) profile for compliance)
 * Note compliant with current UK legislation (not GDPR)
 * Machine readable is a requirement in order to automate the validation of wether or not a receipt is compliant.
 (Automated DYNAMIC CONSENT)
 * Conformance Guidance for Explicit Consent Compliance: the CR purpose is to provide a specific set of requirements for explicit consent, which can be mapped to legislation and regulation  to indicate compliance.
 The legislation notice requirements for auditing the explicit compliance of a consent receipt can be determined by looking at the jurisdiction and header of the receipt, and to use the purpose and sensitive sharing cateogries to consistently reference required legislation and  map notice compliance requirements to specific consent legislation/policies/bestpractices.

+FIELD CONFORMANCE: COMPLIANT MVCR
+- MUST - Core Purpose, Link to PP, Proportional Contact, Date & Time, Sensitive Y/N, Sharing Y/N,
+- SHOULD -
+- OPTIONAL -
+- MAY -
+-
-For Example, in the UK :  "Sensitive personal data" in the UK, is a bit different.
+ Example,  UK :  "Sensitive personal data" in the UK, is a bit different.

 . (additional categories G & H needed to be added to Sensitive Data List as sensitive data that requires and explicit consent)  (see below)